-Aiming to kick-start the next generation of British comedy film talent, the event hopes to attract visitors from around the world to book hotel accommodation in London and take in the screenings.
+Aiming to kick-start the next generation of British comedy film talent, the event hopes to attract visitors from around the world to book Montcalm hotel London and take in the screenings.

 From January 26th to 29th, the programme will feature a range of comedy classics, such as Buster Keaton’s silent films, through to modern day success stories, such as France’s The Fairy.

 “More than any other country, Britain has a great tradition of film comedy, from Charlie Chaplin, Stan Laurel and Cary Grant through to Ealing, Carry On and Monty Python, and to Sacha Baron Cohen, Richard Curtis, Simon Pegg, Armando Iannucci and Chris Morris,” commented the organisers.

 The festival will see a special preview of The Muppets on January 27th, alongside parties, talks and workshops, such as the School of Slapstick.

 Ideal for families staying in luxury London hotels, the workshop welcomes kids aged nine to 12 years old, who will be invited to make their own silent comedy film.